scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

-Events are fired when a run is started, every couple of seconds during a run (heartbeat), and once it stops (either successfully or by failing).
+Events are fired when a run is started, every 10 seconds during a run (heartbeat), and once it stops (either successfully or by failing).
-The information is thus already available during runtime, and partial data is captured even in case of failures.
+The information is thus already available during runtime, and partial data is captured even in the case of failures.
 The most important events are:

 Started Event